 Top Anti-inflammatory Foods

 While you can’t control which genes your parents gave you, you can totally control what you put in your mouth.
 Making the right food choices can provide antioxidants and other nutrients to reduce inflammation, reduce your risk and improve how you look and feel.
 As an aside, despite the common belief in the supremacy of your genes, your genes are not your destiny.
 What you eat day aftr day is more important than your genetics.

 Crappy diets cause inflammation and disease, but when you eat the right foods, inflammation improves and along with it, the risk for some of the most common and dangerous diseases.
 Most people eat a Standard American Diet (SAD).
 This is radically different from our ancestors’ diets and how our body’s evolved.

 The SAD dietary pattern is characterized by a high intake of saturated fatty acids (fats that are solid at room temperature), trans fatty acids (called hydrogenated or partially hydrogenated on packages) and processed foods; and low intakes of mono- and poly-unsaturated fatty acids (fat that’s liquid at room temperature), dietary fiber, and micronutrients (vitamins and minerals).

 The most common foods consumed in the SAD are grain (eg, corn) fed beef, processed meat, eggs, French fries, high-fat dairy products, refined grains, sweets, and desserts.
-All of these are pro-inflammatory.
+All of these are acidic foods that can promote inflammatory.
 Their consumption should be minimized.

 There are two sides to this coin.
 Yes, you should avoid foods that create inflammation.
 But you should also emphasize high alkaline foods that counteract inflammation.
 Studies have shown that the more fruits and vegetables people eat, the less inflammation they have.

-Below are some of my top picks for foods that are chock full of healthy nutrients and are powerfully anti-inflammatory.
+Below are some of my top alkaline foods that are chock full of healthy nutrients and are powerfully anti-inflammatory.